 - Essentially, what are the jobs that need to be done today to get us to where we want to be tomorrow?

 As part of this work, Medical Staff leadership has arranged for:

-- Four Consultant Physicians will represent the voice of medical staff in the implementation of PHC’s Strategic Plan, and play a key role in influencing our future.
+- Six Consultant Leads will represent the voice of medical staff in the implementation of PHC’s Strategic Plan and MSJ planning, and play a key role in representing medical staff and influencing our future.